XiaWenjun1/CW2024/README.md

 boss cannot move out of the border.
 And shield image will show when it activated.
 - **2024-11-10**: Add health bar to boss.
 Reconstruct initialBackground method.
 Method encapsulation: handleKeyPressed and handleKeyReleased are independent methods to facilitate understanding and maintenance of key processing logic.
+- **2024-11-11**: Add fighter plane destroyed sound(explosion sound), and user can use settings to turn off (background and explosion sounds).
+- **2024-11-12**: Add fighter plane destroyed image(explosion image added).
+Changing to 60 FPS.